Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Rich and the Camino de Santiago Sign on day one of the La Coruña Arm of the Camino InglésRich and the Camino de Santiago Sign

-The Camino goes left at the roundabout and picks up a path for a short while until turning right onto a dirt lane, descending and crossing over a stream before climbing up and onto a narrow road towards the town of Sigrás de Abaixo.
+The Camino goes left at the roundabout and picks up a path for a short while until turning right onto a dirt lane, descending and crossing over a stream with a 14th century bridge, called the Ponte da Xira (not pictured), before climbing up and onto a narrow road towards the town of Sigrás de Abaixo.

 Toward the Next Town of Sigrás de Abaixo on day one of the La Coruña Arm of the Camino InglésToward the Next Town of Sigrás de Abaixo